argorar/WebMConverter/README.md

 #### Version 3.5.1
 * Fix message error when you use interpolation
 * Fix errors when you work offline
-* Check if Microsoft Visual C++ 2010 (x86) is istalled, if not, it will open the download page
+* Check if Microsoft Visual C++ 2010 (x86) is installed, if not, it will open the download page

 #### Version 3.5.2
 * Fix bug that break updates, some problem to get DNS with IPS

+### Version 3.6.0
+* Add Loop function, forward and reverse making an infinite effect.
+You *can't* use filter or interpolation with it
+* Add Dark Filter
+* Enable ShareX option after convert
+* Now sort files by the filename in merge videos
+* Fix Unauthorized issue with gfycat

 ### License
 This software is released under the MIT license.